Skip to content

 • Start with a clear structure

-• Set out your table of contents with a proper headline structure (not more than 5 levels of headlines)
+• Set out your table of contents with a proper heading structure (not more than 5 levels of headings)

 • Group information when possible